 There are other companies out there offering navigation through choppy financial waters.
 Bank on Yourself delivers better customer value than competitors through:

-- Lower Commissions – the Bank On Yourself Authorized Advisors earn on average 50-70% less than advisors who sell traditionally designed whole life policies.
+- Lower Commissions – the Bank On Yourself Professionals earn on average 50-70% less than financial representatives who sell traditionally designed whole life policies.
 And your cash value grows up to 40 times faster than it would in a traditional whole life policy.
 (To learn more about how these policies are different from the ones most financial experts talk about, download a free, 18-page Report here.)

-- Rigorous Training – only one out of 20 applicants is accepted into the training program, and only 200 advisors in the US and Canada have met the rigorous requirements to be a Bank On Yourself Authorized Advisor.
-Advisors must take continuing education and demonstrate their competency with the concept.
+- Rigorous Training – only one out of 20 applicants is accepted into the training program, and only 200 financial representatives in the US and Canada have met the rigorous requirements to be a Bank On Yourself Professional.
+Professionals must take continuing education and demonstrate their competency with the concept.
 They also act as your coach, showing you ways to use your policy to maximize the growth throughout your lifetime.

 - Bank On Yourself is the gold standard and enjoys an industry-leading track record of success.